 Along with foundational courses in health and kinesiology, the degree curriculum features several opportunities for students to pursue their own areas of interest, including an individual research course and an advanced practicum/internship in exercise science.
 Sul Ross allows online students to perform the internship locally within their own community, making it possible to complete the kinesiology curriculum without visiting campus.

-Sul Ross is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Sul Ross State University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Choosing a Program

 Prospective students pursuing their sports medicine degrees online must select between a variety of institutions to find one that best fits their career goals.
 Programs differ based on core classwork, concentration options, final projects, and course presentation, and learners must perform careful research before selecting a program.
 Students typically take a selection of core coursework covering topics like physiology, anatomy, sports psychology, and nutrition.
 Most programs also offer additional electives, which may cover other subfields.

 Many schools also offer concentrations within their sports medicine programs, such as chiropractic, kinesiology, and sports management.
 When combined with elective course options, school–specific specializations allow students to tailor their degree to their interest areas and prospective career paths.
 Each school has its own requirements regarding theses or final research projects.

 Finally, learners must consider course delivery format when selecting their online sports medicine degree.
 Many programs are available fully online, but some use hybrid learning, through which students attend a certain number of classes on–campus while completing most of the program online.
 Some programs may also require on–campus components or in–person labs for students hoping to pursue more advanced coursework or obtain a clinical position after graduation.

 What Else Can I Expect From an Online Master’s in Sports Medicine Program?